mustafaemresahin/link-tracker/README.md

 - View your saved links in the displayed list.
 Click on any link to open it in a new tab.
 - Delete individual links using the 'Delete' button beside each or clear all links by double-clicking 'DELETE ALL' button.
 - For additional information on how to use the extension, click the 'INFO' button.

+## Contributing
+Contributions to Link Tracker are welcome.
+If you have suggestions for improvements or encounter any issues, please feel free to open an issue or submit a pull request on GitHub.